 Is your child an introvert?
 Having a pet can do wonders for your child’s self-esteem and confidence.
 For a child, a pet is a source of unconditional love, so even if the child has a problem expressing themselves, they might find talking to their pet easy.
 Kids know that their pets won’t judge them for any mistake they make so they’ll feel confident enough to do anything in their company.

 Getting a pet is also a great opportunity to teach your child about responsibility.
 Before you do get a pet, make sure you reach a certain agreement with your child about responsibilities.
 Assign simple tasks to your child such as feeding the cat or filling the water bowl.
-Also, depending on your child’s age, leave walking the dog to them.
+Also, depending on your child’s age, leave walking the dog to them, as long as they have the proper gear.
 A simple act of getting cat supplies will help them become more responsible in the long run.